JamFox/salt-poc/README.md

 Pillars should contain as little as possible to reduce rendering load on the master, but what should definitely be kept in pillars is very specific variables like sensitive/secret data.

-Define default variables in `defaults.yaml` and override them in pillars as a last resort.
+Define variables in pillars by grains using jinja to set differing variables according to OS, environment, custom grains etc.

 Use [grains](https://docs.saltproject.io/en/latest/topics/grains/) and [custom grains on minion configuration](https://docs.saltproject.io/en/latest/topics/grains/#grains-in-the-minion-config) to match minions to states and handle variables in `defaults.yaml`.